-In our increasingly interconnected world, the relationship between mental health and technology continues to evolve.
-Even with more and more people turning online for support and information, technology invariably has its pros and cons to mental health awareness and treatment.
+More people are turning online for support and information and technology invariably has its pros and cons to mental health awareness and treatment.

 How Technology Helps Your Mental Health

-Technology has undoubtedly made it easier to access pertinent information and obtain resources for mental health education, awareness and even treatment.
+Technology has made it easier to access pertinent information and obtain resources, including mental health education, awareness and even treatment.

 Using Mobile Applications and Outreach Support